aimms/documentation/webui/line-chart-widget.rst

 Totals
 --------

-In the Totals tab of the widget's options editor, aggregated values such as sum, mean, count, min, or max computed over one of the data indexes my be added to the chart.
+In the Totals tab of the widget's options editor, aggregated values such as sum, mean, count, min, or max computed over one of the data indexes may be added to the chart.
 In our example, suppose we change the pivoting to the situation where the factory index f is in Overlays section, the center index c is in the X-axis section and the <IDENTIFIER-SET> in the Totals section.
 In this case, if we add the mean over the centers c to our example line chart, then three additional dots representing the aggregated values become visible in the chart: